Oumatedy/PLP-Group-484-Portfolio-Website/README.md

 This is a responsive portfolio website designed for showcasing skills, projects, and services.
 The website includes multiple sections such as a hero section, biography, skills, portfolio, and more.
 It also features a dark mode toggle, animations, and interactive elements.

-This website was developed as an assignment for the PLP-Web-Dev module.
+This website was developed as an assignment for the PLP-Web-Dev module by group 484.

 ## Features